English for Speakers of Other Languages (ESOL)

 Progression:

-- • On achievement of this qualification, you will have increased your confidence, motivation and the skills you need to be a valuable member within your community, in the workplace or in any further learning.
+• On successful achievement of this qualification, you will have increased your confidence, motivation and the skills you need to be a valuable member within your community, in the workplace and/or in any further learning.

-- • You will have the opportunity to progress onto the next level of the programme, other vocational career paths, employment or volunteering opportunities.
+• You will have the opportunity to progress onto the next level of the programme, employment (dependent on prior qualifications), other vocational career paths such as apprenticeships or volunteering opportunities.

 2 days per week Days-per-week